 Rape is a crime that carries a heavy burden of guilt for the victim.
 Not only does it have an immediate impact on the victim (through the trauma), it has a lasting impact on many aspects of the victim’s life (through the psychological effects), and it changes more than just the victim (through the social stigma).

 Rape is the crime of forcing someone to have sex when they don’t consent, and it is often a devastating crime that affects both the victim and the perpetrator of the act.
 The impact rape has on the victim is far-reaching.
 Sexual assault can leave emotional scars and lead to depression, anxiety, substance abuse, and suicide.
+A sex crime is, however, not just limited to rape and sexual assault.
+For instance, unlawful sexual contact, internet sexual exploitation of child, enticement of a child, internet luring of child, child prostitution are a few of the listed offenses under colorado sex crimes.
 When considering the impact rape has on those who perpetrate the crime, it is not surprising that many rapists do not receive punishment for their actions.

 Arson is the willful and malicious burning of a building or structure, with the specific intent to defraud or ruin – or both.
 That means arson requires a specific intent to commit a crime, not just to burn something.
 Arson is a felony in all 50 states, and it carries a potential sentence of 20 years behind bars.